Hitting Practice Plan – Types of Stations and Tips

 Anything can be measure and tracked.
 Consistently allow hitters the opportunity to “go beyond” what they have done before.

 Using a top-down approach, the coach formulates their training plan step-by-step.
 The outcome is individual hitting practice plans which fit the team’s priorities.
-Click each of the links below to systematically build your practice plans for the upcoming year.
+Click each of the links below to build your practice plans for the upcoming year systematically.

 Building Rome Series Books: Building the High-Level Swing Series

-Click the link Building the High-Level Swing Series for a detailed and comprehensive description of 100 hitting fundamentals and 140 step-by-step drills that efficiently construct the batting swing from the ground up.
+Click Building the High-Level Swing Series for a detailed and comprehensive description of 100 hitting fundamentals and 140 step-by-step drills that efficiently construct the batting swing from the ground up.

 In the Building Rome Series of books, the construction of skills are in functional order, providing a “roadmap” to becoming a great hitter.